Learn the common signs of mental illness in adults and adolescents.

-NAMI-Ipsos polling released in Fall 2021 and Spring 2022 show broad support for creating and funding 988 and a full crisis response system.
+NAMI and Ipsos have released several waves of polling that show broad support for funding 988 and building a full crisis response system.

 Fifteen of the nation’s leading mental health professional organizations, advocacy groups and funders published this plan offering federal and state policymakers an evidence-based toolkit for implementing a continuum of mental health and substance use care in conjunction with the federally mandated 988 crisis hotline for mental health emergencies

 NAMI Blogs & Webinars